klynmc/furry-meme/README.md

 # Book Search Engine

 ## Purpose
-So that readers can keep an updated list of books which they would like to purchase
+So that readers can keep an updated list of books which they would like to purchase.

 ## Built With
 * React